heroku/heroku-sbt-plugin/README.md

 ### Requirements

-It is required that you use sbt 0.13.5 or greater.
++  It is required that you use sbt 0.13.5 or greater.

-You must have a `tar` command available on your system.
++  You must have a `tar` command available on your system.

++  This plugin has not been tested with Play 2.0 or 2.1.

 ### Configuring the Plugin